yomguy/DeeFuzzer/README.txt

 License
 =======

-This software is licensed as described in the file LICENSE, which you should have received as part of this distribution.
-The terms are also available at http://svn.parisson.org/deefuzzer/DeeFuzzerLicense
+This software is licensed as described in the file LICENSE.txt, which you should have received as part of this distribution.
+The terms are also available at http://svn.parisson.org/deefuzzer/wiki/DeeFuzzerLicense

 Usage